WayneTechLab/Codex-2/README.md

 # Codex-2

-This repository now contains a small Flask application that displays crypto news from several RSS feeds.
-The app offers a home page, about page, contact page and a news page where you can filter by crypto category and news source.
+This repository now contains a Flask application that displays crypto news from several RSS feeds.
+Headlines are stored in a small SQLite database so you can browse an archive of past stories.
+The interface includes a hacker-style dark theme and a live ticker of the top 10 cryptocurrencies.

 ## Usage